aktos-io/dcs-tools/README.md

 # Description

-This toolset is intended to use for managing remote Linux devices (RaspberryPi in mind, but any remote Linux system will work) from host Linux systems, by basically simplifying 5 tasks:
+This toolset is intended to use for managing remote Linux devices (RaspberryPi in mind, but any remote Linux system will work) from host Linux systems, by basically simplifying 5 tasks if you need to:

-1. You use `ssh` for performing remote tasks.
+1. make `ssh` for performing remote tasks (either directly or by a link up server)
-2. You use `sshfs` for simple drag and drop style file transfers.
+2. use simple drag and drop style file transfers (by `sshfs`).
-3. You use `rsync` for backing up of target's entire root filesystem.
+3. backup the target's entire root filesystem (by `rsync`).
-4. You need to create incremental backups.
+4. create incremental backups.
-5. You need to create bootable system disks from any of your backups locally.
+5. create bootable system disks from any of your backups locally.
+6. clone a target with a new identity

+This simplification is achieved by:

+ * Placing separate scripts for each task described above.
+ * Keeping the scripts, configuration settings and backups are kept in a folder called `your-project`.

 # Install